Domestic Abuse Legal Tools and Powers Awareness: Giving Your Customers Choices

 • Sanctuary Scheme

 Please note: This course is not delivered by legal experts.
-It is a basic awareness training to provide housing teams with enough knowledge to explain a range of Legal Tools and Powers to customers subjected to domestic abuse
+It is a basic awareness training to provide delegates with enough knowledge to explain a range of Legal Tools and Powers to customersclients subjected to domestic abuse

 Delegate Feedback: "I needed to know more about legal powers.
 It was very interesting to see what we can use that can help.
 Has given me more confidence to know what I can say to a DA victim.
 Makes me more proactive and knowledgeable"